 In contrast to previous release, VCF 3.0 release introduces a “Bring-you-own-Network” concept where customers can use the network switching infrastructure with hardware of their choice.

 - Since VCF 3.0 supports greenfield deployments only, consider using Jumbo Frames on all VLANs.
-At a minimum, MTU of 1600 is required on the NSX VTP VLAN.
+At a minimum, MTU of 1600 is required on the NSX VTEP VLAN.
 Make sure that Jumbo Frames are configured end-to-end.

 - No ethernet trunking technology (LAG/VPC/LACP) is being used between the ESXi host NIC’s facing the physical switches.